ghoagland-flatiron/algorithms_club/020619_trees/slides.md

  + `get_node(str)` - returns the node after following the string.
 So in the example, `get_node('te')`this would return the node with children for "tea", "ted", and "ten".

  + `insert(word)` - if a string is not present in the trie, add it.

+ + `num_words(str)` - returns the number of words that start with a given string

+ Advanced:
+ + One of the useful applications of tries is that they can be used to predict text.
+How could you refactor your code so it can track the words that are most commonly searched?
+Given the first n letters, how likely is any given letter to be next?